santoru/pihole-dashboard/README.md

 - <a href="https://pi-hole.net/">Pi-Hole</a> (I have v5.2.4 at the moment)

 ## Configuration
-The tool should run out of the box with standard installation of Pi-Hole.
+After set the webui api token, the tool should run out of the box with standard installation of Pi-Hole.
 If you have a different setup probably the scripts should be adapted too.\
-If your instance of Pi-Hole is running on a different port than 80, you should change it inside `pihole_dashboard/__init__.py`.\
+If your instance of Pi-Hole is running on a different port than 80, you should change it inside `/etc/pihole-dashboard/config.toml`.\
-The IP address is shown considering the `wlan0` interface, you can change this value from `pihole_dashboard/__init__.py`.
+The IP address is shown considering the `wlan0` interface, you can change this value from `/etc/pihole-dashboard/config.toml`.

 ### WaveShare e-Paper dependency
 Making the E-Ink display work is not fully covered here, as it depends mostly on the display you use.
 As said before, I have the WaveShare's 2.13 inch E-Ink display, that has a nice detailed Wiki here: https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT.